Monitoring

 Job output that would normally appear in your terminal session will be sent to a file named slurm-<jobid>.out where <jobid> will be the number of the job (visible via squeue as above).

-If you would like to login to the node on which your job is running in order to assess CPU or memory use, you can run an interactive job within the context of your existing job.
+Alternatively, you can run an interactive job within the context of your existing job.
 First determine the job ID of your running job using squeue and insert that in place of <jobid> in the following command:

 arwen:~/Desktop$ srun --pty --jobid=<jobid> /bin/bash

-You can then run top and other tools.
+In either case, you can then run top and other tools.

 To see a history of your jobs (within a time range), including reasons they might have failed: